Tom-Hirschberger/MMM-SynologySurveillance/README.md

 # MMM-SynologySurveillance

 :warning:
-**This module does not support Surveillance Station in versions greater or equal 9.2 at the moment.
-The underlying library does not support the new api version introduced with version 9.2.
-I am working on a solution but it might take a while!**
+**As i changed from version 9.1.4.11002 to version 9.2.0-11289 of the Surveillance Station package i noticed that the user i use in this module needs to be in the "Manager" role at least, now.
+The "Viewer" role is not enough anymore.
+To change the setting open the webpage of the DiskStation->SurveillanceStation->Menu->Users and select the user you want to use.
+Then click on Edit->Permissions in the top bar.
+Select "Manager of all objects" and save.
+You are ready now!**

 This module queries the "mjpeg" streams of surveillance cams connected to Synology DiskStations and displays one or more cams in columns.
+As of version 0.1.0 it is possible to display any kind of mjpeg stream and / or a mix of synology mjpeg and other mjpeg streams.

 One selected cam can be displayed in a big single view.
 The cam in the big view can either be switched by notification or by click/touch.
-As of version 0.1.0 it is possible to display any kind of mjpeg stream and / or a mix of synology mjpeg and other mjpeg streams.

 Profiles are supported as well.
 Each cam can be configured with a profiles string that is used to decide if the cam will be displayed in the current view or not.

-The urls of the cams will be refreshed preiodically.
+The urls of the cams will be refreshed periodically.

-Attention: The "mpjeg" streams provide worse quality than the rtsp streams but displaying the rtsp streams is much more and needs some extra tools installed on the pi.
+Attention: The "mpjeg" streams provide worse quality than the rtsp streams but displaying the rtsp streams is much more affort and needs some extra tools installed on the pi.
 If you search for an rtsp module try: <https://github.com/shbatm/MMM-RTSPStream> or try to convert the rtsp stream to a mjpeg stream.
 In my [vlc-rtsp2mjpeg-wrapper](https://github.com/Tom-Hirschberger/vlc-rtsp2mjpeg-wrapper) i provide a wrapper script which uses the vlc player to convert a rtsp stream to a mjpeg stream.

-Because the module uses Flexbox Layout instead of Tables there is a lot of css styling possiblity.
+Because the module uses Flexbox Layout instead of tables there is a lot of css styling possiblity.

 ## Screenshots